bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 # Protocol

-There are two techniques used to preserve privacy and provide confidentiality in this document.
+This document uses two techniques to preserve privacy and provide confidentiality.
 The first is announcing, probing, and responding with only enough info to allow a peer with your public key to detect that it's you while hiding your identity from peers without your public key.
 This technique uses a fresh random, signed with your private key using a signature algorithm that doesn't reveal your public key.
 The second technique is to query and answer in a way that only a specific friend can read the data.
 This uses ephemeral key exchange and symmetric encryption and authentication.

 The general flow of the protocol is a device sends multicast probes to discover friend devices on the network.
 If friend devices are found, it directly communicates with them via unicast queries and answers.
 Announcements are sent to report availability and when services are added or removed.